VLK-STUDIO/catalyst-cms/README.md

 - Wide range of authentication options (via [Auth.js](https://authjs.dev/))
 - Pluggability into existing Next.js apps
 - Ease of initial setup and deployment

+## Usage goal

+0. Create a Next.js app with the `app` directory.
+1. Install the `catalyst-cms` package
+2. Add an optional catch-all page for our dashboard: `/catalyst/[[...catalyst]]/page.tsx`
+3. Add a catch-all API endpoint for our back-end (for now using the old `pages` directory): `/pages/api/[...catalyst].ts`
+4. Create a CMS object somewhere using `createCatalyst` and configure it with the collections you want.
+5. Import `cms.rootPage` in the catch-all page and `cms.rootEndpoint` in the endpoint you created.
+6. Done!
+You can now use `cms.data.collection.find()` for data fetching and `cms.auth.getSession()` for authentication in Server Components!

 ## Project structure